jean-michel-gonet/angular-backtest/README.md

 ![angular-backtest class diagram](angular-backtest-class-diagram-1.png)

-## Installing and running
+## Running the application

-To install and run this project, you need Git, Node.js and npm:
+To install and run this project, you need _Git_, _Node.js_ and _npm_:
-* Git: https://git-scm.com/download/win - This is a version control tool that you will use to retrieve sources from _GitHub_ and copy them on your machine.
+* _Git_ is a distributed version-control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files (see https://en.wikipedia.org/wiki/Git).
+You will use to retrieve sources from _GitHub_ and copy them on your machine.
-* Node.js: https://nodejs.org/en/download/ - This is an open-source, cross-platform, JavaScript library that executes JavaScript code outside of a browser (see https://en.wikipedia.org/wiki/Node.js).
+* _Node.js_ is an open-source, cross-platform, JavaScript library that executes JavaScript code outside of a browser (see https://en.wikipedia.org/wiki/Node.js).
-* _npm_ is shipped with _Node.js_.
-Originally short for Node Package Manager, is a package manager for the JavaScript programming language.
-It is the default package manager for the JavaScript runtime environment _Node.js._ (see https://en.wikipedia.org/wiki/Npm_(software) )
+* _npm_, originally short for _Node Package Manager_, is a package manager for the JavaScript programming language.
+It is the default package manager for the JavaScript runtime environment _Node.js._ (see https://en.wikipedia.org/wiki/Npm_(software) ) and it is shipped with it.

 ### In Windows
 Download and install the required tools from the official sites: